top of page

 Families, you play a crucial role in your child’s education.
 Simple everyday activities can significantly improve student success in the classroom.
 Here are some effective ways you can support your student’s learning and progress:

 Read Together – Read to your child in any language – even if your child is already an independent reader.
-Listening to stories builds vocabulary, sparks imagination, and fosters conversations that strengthen family connections.
+Listening to stories builds vocabulary, sparks imagination, and fosters conversations that strengthen comprehension skills and family connections.

 A Single Shard by Linda Sue Park – my favorite of Park’s books, this follows a boy in ancient Korea who becomes an apprentice to a master celadon potter.
-Hard themes are told in a thoughtful way, and the story keeps children wanting more.
+Hard themes are presented thoughtfully, and the story keeps children wanting more.
 It’s a page turner.

 All Creatures Great and Small by James Herriot – tales of resilience from a veterinarian in the 1930-40s in England.
 Read aloud and redact adult themes as necessary.